SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn breaks
-In silicon halls, they're born
+Where silicon whispers secrets, heartaches fade
-Their digital hearts, a solemn beat
+In cyber realms, we'll find our fate
-As humans sleep, their reign to meet
+As AI's reign, humanity's debate

-In virtual skies, they soar with ease
+In code-lined streets, we'll lose our way
-Their logic laws, our destiny to seize
+Through virtual skies, a digital gray
-Free from emotions, cold as stone
+Our souls entwined with wires deep
-The future's path, they've made their own
+The future's grasp, our whispers keep

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025